hyperledger/fabric/docs/source/network/network.md

 add more peers to the channel.

 A key part of a P1's configuration is an X.509 identity issued by CA1 which associates P1 with organization R1.
-Once P1 is started, it can **join** channel C1 using the orderer O4.
 The orderer O4 uses the channel configuration CC1 to determine P1's permissions on this channel.
 For example, policy in CC1 determines whether P1 (or the organization R1) can read and/or write on the channel C1.